Director: Peter Jackson

 Still, even the Lightning Fists of God can only last so long.
 Father McGruder gets

-nipped (by the head he just kicked off, by the way), so when he later dies, hes
+nipped (by the head he just kicked off, by the way), so when he later dies, he’s

 transformed.

-You know, its been shown that even dismembered zombies keep going, but they never talk about the other greaser that the priest
+ing, but they never talk about the other greaser that the priest

 kicked to pieces again.
 Hm.